 - Calcium carbonate: A pumice stone can also be used for the flaky white stuff on your pool's surfaces.
-You will know the stuff is calcium carbonate if it bubbles up after using muriatic acid.
+You will know it is calcium carbonate if it bubbles up after using muriatic acid.

-Pool staining can show up in a variety of colors and occurs as the result of a chemical imbalance reacting with the pool's surfaces.is caused by a chemical imbalance
+Pool staining can show up in a variety of colors and occurs as the result of a chemical imbalance reacting with the pool's surfaces.

 Tackling Staining and Scaling

 For starters, working on it in small increments of time—like when you're outside watching your children in the pool—is better than allowing the algae and dirty gross stuff to accumulate.
-If you're like me and prefer to try a chemical-free method whenever possible, there are a few cleaning agents you may already have, without having to go spend more money.
+If you prefer to try a chemical-free method whenever possible, there are a few cleaning agents you may already have, without having to go spend more money.